Last Updated: 09 January 2019

 Subscribe to email list

 The PECARN clinical decision support tool attempts to decrease unnecessary CT scans of pediatric patients with minor head injuries.
 It identifies those at the highest risk for clinically important traumatic brain injuries (ciTBI).

 In the original paper, a clinically important TBI (ciTBI) was defined as one of the following occurring as a result of a traumatic brain injury:

-Clearly, the definition of ‘clinically important’ may vary depending on whether or not you are the one who is intubated.
+Clearly, the definition of ‘clinically important’ may vary depending on whether or not you are the one who is intubated for 23 hours.
 Research being research, we need cutoff points.

 Nevertheless, the study was performed in 2009 and enrolled 42,412 children who presented to the emergency department within twenty-four hours of a head injury.
 The authors ordered 14,969 CT scans and identified 376 clinically important TBI’s, which accounted for 0.9 percent of the population.
 Sixty patients, or 0.1 percent, underwent neurosurgical intervention.

 When To Use PECARN (and when not to)